fxtatools/pyfx_dispatch_oanda/examples/README.md

 The [faulthandler][faulthandler] support may be of use when debugging at the application or platform scope.
-For instance, a segfault may occur in relation the Python IOCP support on Microsoft Windows, subsequent of an abnormal exit from or termination of the asyncio event loop - as utilized together with asyncio networking support, in these examples - mainly, after an uncaught exception within some asyncio task.
+For instance, a segfault may occur in relation to the Python IOCP support on Microsoft Windows, subsequent of an abnormal exit from or termination of the asyncio event loop - as utilized together with asyncio networking support, in these examples - mainly, after an uncaught exception within some asyncio task.